eventnetusa/eventnet/src/_vip/b2b-mobile-tour.md

   * Liability Insurance
 content_section:
   - text_block_markdown: >-
-      **EventNetUSA’s custom designed** mobile showrooms and training centers enables buyers to get a hands on experience of your products and services.
+      **EventNetUSA’s custom designed, interactive&nbsp;**mobile showrooms and
-      From product demos to in depth training, we can outfit any vehicle to fit your B2B marketing objectives.
+      training centers enables buyers to get a hands on experience of your products and services.
+From large equipment demos to in depth software training, we can outfit any vehicle to fit your B2B marketing objectives.

       **We still have vehicles available for 2018, contact us now!**